fetchai/colearn/docs/tutorial_on_customisation.md

 # Tutorial

 The most flexible way to use the collective learning backends is to make a class that implements the collective learning interface.
-The methods that need to be implemented are propose_weights, evaluate_weights and accept_weights.
+The methods that need to be implemented are propose_weights, evaluate_weights and accept_weights. #fixme - correct names, reference class names, mayeb link to ml_interface.

-But the simpler way is to use one of the classes that we have provided that implement standard bits of collective learning for common ML libraries.
-These learners are SKLearnLearner, KerasLearner, and PytorchLearner.
+But the simpler way is to use one of the helper classes that we have provided that implement most of the collective learning interface for popular ML libraries.
+These learners are `SKLearnLearner`, `KerasLearner`, and `PytorchLearner`.
 These learners implement methods to propose, evaluate and accept weights, and the user just needs to implement the _get_model function for the derived class.

-In this tutorial we are going to walk through using the PyTorchLearner.
+In this tutorial we are going to walk through using the PyTorchLearner.  #fixme - summary of steps here

+## Defining the model
-Define a subclass of PytorchLearner that implements _get_model.
+What we need to do is define a subclass of PytorchLearner that implements _get_model.
 Here we're defining a model for MNIST.

 ```python
 class MNISTPytorchLearner(PytorchLearner):